huntdatacenter/docs/docs/administer-science/scientific-access/README.md

 **This page provides a guide for scientific centers and groups that wants to enable HUNT Cloud resources for their data scientists.**

-::: tip Skip to the chase
+::: tip Cut to the chase

 [Click here](#order-scientific-access) to jump directly to the service orders that needs to be in place before you can onboard your scientists to HUNT Cloud.